Hey, There!

 Drafting A New Resume?
 A Simple Guide To Choosing The Right Format For You

 So, you’ve read our resume guide and are finally ready to tackle your first draft.
 You know one resume type doesn’t fit all, but you still aren’t sure which one fits you.
 It’s true, there are quite a few resume styles out there, some with profile pictures and even those with creative infographics.
-But, don’t feel overwhelmed … choosing your best fit from the 4 main resume types is a sure way to create a draft that will make you proud.
+But, don’t feel overwhelmed, choosing your best fit from the 4 main resume types is a sure way to create a draft that’ll make you proud.

 Functional Resume

-As the go-to for those looking to completely change careers or have gaps in employment history, functional resumes, also known as skills-based resumes have a format that illuminates your experience and skills.
+As the go-to for those looking to completely change careers, have no employment history, or have gaps in employment history, functional resumes (a.k.a. skills-based resumes) have a format that illuminates your experience and skills.

 What’s included?

-Some choose to forgo the inclusion of employment history altogether and while unnecessary to include specific employment dates and employer information, it may be helpful to include a brief paragraph or list showing your work history.
-If work history is included, it is best to place this info toward the end of your resume.
+Some choose to omit employment history altogether.
+While it isn’t necessary to include specific employment dates and employer information, it may be helpful to include a brief paragraph or list showing your work history.
+If work history is included, it’s best to place this info toward the end of your resume.

 Chronological Resume